Petterhg/indigo/_posts/2018-10-05-aws-ecs-fargate-nlb-cloudformation.markdown

 resources.
 One of the best and worse features of high-level languages I guess.
 As long as you know what objects are mutable and not.
 Anyways, let's not waste time hating on Python syntax.
 Next up - routing!

+{% highlight python %}
+from troposphere.ec2 import RouteTable, Route, SubnetRouteTableAssociation, EIP, NatGateway from troposphere import Ref, GetAtt, Template

+def create_routing(t: Template, vpc_id, igw):

+    eip_1a = t.add_resource(EIP('NatEip1a', Domain="vpc"))
+    eip_1b = t.add_resource(EIP('NatEip1b', Domain="vpc"))

+    public_route_table = t.add_resource(RouteTable(
+        'PublicRouteTable',
+        VpcId=vpc_id
+    ))

+    t.add_resource(Route(
+        'PublicDefaultRoute',
+        RouteTableId=Ref(public_route_table),
+        DestinationCidrBlock='0.0.0.0/0',
+        GatewayId=igw
+    ))

+    t.add_resource(SubnetRouteTableAssociation(
+        'PublicRouteAssociation1b',
+        SubnetId=Ref('SubnetPublicEuWest1b'),
+        RouteTableId=Ref(public_route_table),
+        DependsOn='PublicRouteTable'
+    ))

+    t.add_resource(SubnetRouteTableAssociation(
+        'PublicRouteAssociation1a',
+        SubnetId=Ref('SubnetPublicEuWest1a'),
+        RouteTableId=Ref(public_route_table),
+        DependsOn='PublicRouteTable'
+    ))

+    nat_1a = t.add_resource(NatGateway(
+        'Nat1a',
+        AllocationId=GetAtt(eip_1a, 'AllocationId'),
+        SubnetId=Ref('SubnetPublicEuWest1a'),
+        DependsOn='NatEip1a'
+    ))

+    nat_1b = t.add_resource(NatGateway(
+        'Nat1b',
+        AllocationId=GetAtt(eip_1b, 'AllocationId'),
+        SubnetId=Ref('SubnetPublicEuWest1b'),
+        DependsOn='NatEip1b'
+    ))

+    private_route_table_1a = t.add_resource(RouteTable(
+        'PrivateRouteTable1a',
+        VpcId=vpc_id
+    ))

+    t.add_resource(Route(
+        'NatRoute1a',
+        RouteTableId=Ref(private_route_table_1a),
+        DestinationCidrBlock='0.0.0.0/0',
+        NatGatewayId=Ref(nat_1a),
+        DependsOn='Nat1a'
+    ))

+    t.add_resource(SubnetRouteTableAssociation(
+        'PrivateRouteAssociation1a',
+        SubnetId=Ref('SubnetEuWest1a'),
+        RouteTableId=Ref(private_route_table_1a),
+    ))

+    private_route_table_1b = t.add_resource(RouteTable(
+        'PrivateRouteTable1b',
+        VpcId=vpc_id
+    ))

+    t.add_resource(Route(
+        'NatRoute1b',
+        RouteTableId=Ref(private_route_table_1b),
+        DestinationCidrBlock='0.0.0.0/0',
+        NatGatewayId=Ref(nat_1b),
+    ))

+    t.add_resource(SubnetRouteTableAssociation(
+        'PrivateRouteAssociation1b',
+        SubnetId=Ref('SubnetEuWest1b'),
+        RouteTableId=Ref(private_route_table_1b),
+    ))
+{% endhighlight %}
+Nothing we haven't seen before here.
+So let's continue right away to creating our NLB.
+This time, as mentioned, it will be placed inside the private subnets.
+This practically means that no one can reach this load balancer without our specific permission.
+And that's exactly what we want in this scenario, since I have endpoints that do internal work, and then some that serves content to the public.

+{% highlight python %}
+from troposphere import Ref, Template, Output, Export, GetAtt, Join from troposphere.elasticloadbalancingv2 import LoadBalancer, TargetGroup, Listener, Action, Matcher

+def create_load_balancer(t: Template, vpc_id=None):
+    load_balancer = t.add_resource(LoadBalancer(
+        "LoadBalancer",
+        Scheme="internal",
+        Subnets=[Ref('SubnetEuWest1a'), Ref('SubnetEuWest1b')],
+        Type='network'
+    ))

+    target_group = t.add_resource(TargetGroup(
+        "TargetGroup",
+        Name="TargetGroup",
+        HealthCheckIntervalSeconds="30",
+        HealthCheckProtocol="HTTP",
+        HealthyThresholdCount="3",
+        HealthCheckPort="80",
+        HealthCheckPath="/",
+        Matcher=Matcher(HttpCode="200-399"),
+        Port="80",
+        Protocol="TCP",
+        UnhealthyThresholdCount="3",
+        TargetType="ip",
+        VpcId=vpc_id,
+    ))

+    t.add_resource(Listener(
+        "Listener",
+        Port="80",
+        Protocol="TCP",
+        LoadBalancerArn=Ref(load_balancer),
+        DefaultActions=[Action(
+            Type="forward",
+            TargetGroupArn=Ref(target_group)
+        )],
+        DependsOn=['LoadBalancer', 'TargetGroup']
+    ))

+    t.add_output(Output(
+        'LoadbalancerDNS',
+        Description='The DNS of the internal load balancer', Export=Export(
+            name=Join('-', (Ref('AWS::StackName'), 'PmmLoadbalancerDNS'))
+        ),
+        Value=GetAtt(load_balancer, 'DNSName')
+    ))
+{% endhighlight %}
+Maybe pointing out the obvious, but setting the scheme to `internal` in the LoadBalancer resource is what makes sure the NLB doesn't get assigned a public IP.
+The target group is used to specify where the load balancers target resources are placed.
+Here we also need to specify the endpoint where the LB makes health checks, and how often these occur.
+I recommend setting the health check interval pretty high in case of a NLB.
+This might sound idiotic, but the NLB actually does not guarantee that this interval is held, and can easily send out 50 requests per health check interval, maybe swamping your app.
+The Listener is what actually forwards the traffic to the target group.
+Here you set the port for incoming traffic, in our case 80.
+All traffic hitting the LB URL on port 80 will be routed forward to the specified target group.

+Ok next up is the API Gateway.
+Here we will only add one endpoint, which will be the only one that is exposed publicly.
+Because of some limitations in the troposphere library, I have divided the api gateway definition into a python file and a swagger file to get the full capacity of AWS.

+{% highlight python %}
+from troposphere import Ref
+from troposphere.apigateway import (
+    VpcLink,
+    RestApi,
+    EndpointConfiguration,
+    Deployment,
+    Stage,
+    BasePathMapping,
+)

+import yaml
+import os

+def create_api_gateway(t, domain_name=None, stage_name=None):
+    t.add_resource(VpcLink(
+        "ApiGatewayVpcLink",
+        Description="Links Rest Api with Load balancer",
+        Name="ApigatewayToNLB",
+        TargetArns=[Ref('LoadBalancer')],
+        DependsOn="LoadBalancer"
+    ))

+    with open(os.path.join(os.path.dirname(__file__), 'api_gateway.yml'), 'r') as rest_api_spec:
+        rest_api = t.add_resource(RestApi(
+            'ApiGateway',
+            EndpointConfiguration=EndpointConfiguration(Types=['EDGE']),
+            Body=yaml.load(rest_api_spec),
+            DependsOn='ApiGatewayVpcLink'
+        ))

+    deployment = t.add_resource(Deployment(
+        f'ApiGatewayDeployment{stage_name}',
+        RestApiId=Ref(rest_api),
+        DependsOn='ApiGateway',
+    ))

+    stage = t.add_resource(Stage(
+        f'ApiGatewayStage{stage_name}',
+        StageName=stage_name,
+        RestApiId=Ref(rest_api),
+        DeploymentId=Ref(deployment),
+    ))

+    t.add_resource(BasePathMapping(
+        'BasePathMapping',
+        DomainName=domain_name,
+        Stage=Ref(stage),
+        RestApiId=Ref(rest_api),
+        DependsOn=[rest_api, stage]
+    ))
+{% endhighlight %}
+As we can see here, I basically define the whole gateway from a file `api_gateway.yml` which we will look at now.
+The only thing worth noticing here, is the VPC Link.
+This is basically a service that allows the public API to route traffic into the private subnet, ie linking the gateway with the internal NLB, defined earlier.

+{% highlight yaml %}
+swagger: 2.0
+info:
+  title: person-identifier
+basePath: /
+schemes:
+  - http
+paths:
+  /{person}/{firstname}:
+    get:
+      parameters:
+        - name: person
+          in: path
+          required: true
+          type: string
+        - name: firstname
+          in: path
+          required: true
+          type: string
+      x-amazon-apigateway-integration:
+        type: http_proxy
+        connectionType: VPC_LINK
+        connectionId:
+          Ref: ApiGatewayVpcLink
+        httpMethod: GET
+        requestParameters:
+          integration.request.path.person: method.request.path.person
+          integration.request.path.firstname: method.request.path.firstname
+        uri:
+          Fn::Join: ["", ["http://", {"Fn::GetAtt": [LoadBalancer, 'DNSName']}, "/{person}/{firstname}"]]
+{% endhighlight %}
+This is where the real work is done.
+Basically, we are saying "If you are not doing a GET to find a persons first name, you are going to get a Permission Denied".
+The `http_proxy` method allows us to route the raw request data through the gateway into the NLB and the flask app.
+This is somewhat a miss use of the API Gateway, since it's a pretty powerful routing tool that can assign and verify headers, encode/decode to binary etc.
+Finally, the Fargate task and Service looks just like in the [previous post][1], so please copy paste from there to get the full working example!

 [1]: https://petterhg.github.io/aws-ecs-fargate-alb-cloudformation/